Rethinking Visual Autoregressive Sampling with Information-Grounding Guidance

 \textbf{Qualitative results} Sample generations from Switti were shown in Figure~\ref{fig:guidance-qualitative} for comparison between the three guidance schemes: No guidance, \textsc{CFG}, and $\methodname$.
-Observing the samples, we see that $\methodname$ achieve the best generation overall.
+Observing the samples, we see that $\methodname$ achieves the best generation overall.
 With the no guidance scheme, due to receiving less text conditioning, the generation became too simple, with incomplete or prompt-disobedient objects.
 For \textsc{CFG}, while the objects were more complex, each patch receiving equal text-conditioning introduces artefacts to the generations. $\methodname$, on the other hand, alternating guidance in regions of the image, resulted in less artefact-prone, more prompt-following and complex generations.
 This behaviour follows what we observed in the quantitative results, affirming the efficacy of our method.